Public Safety Department

 Stark County Rangers are able to keep parks, lakes, and hiking, biking, and horseback riding trails safe by use of various patrol methods, including patrol cars, foot patrol, bicycle patrol, ATV patrol, and boat patrol.

-Meet Gunnar the K-9 Ranger
+Meet Maverick the K-9 Ranger

 Community Policing